DataDog/documentation/content/en/data_jobs/airflow.md

 ## Troubleshooting
 Check that the OpenLineage environment variables are correctly set on the Astronomer deployment.

-Note that using the `.env` file to add the environment variables does not work because the variables are only applied to the local Airflow environment.
+**Note**: Using the `.env` file to add the environment variables does not work because the variables are only applied to the local Airflow environment.
 {{% /tab %}}

 {{< /tabs >}}